Why Do People Use Telegram? The US Is Missing Out

 Channels with unlimited subscribers.
 Telegram channels are one-to-many broadcast tools.
 A creator can reach 10, 10,000, or 1 million followers — all getting every message, no algorithm filtering.
 Neither iMessage nor WhatsApp offers anything close.
 WhatsApp broadcast lists max out at 256, and recipients must have your number saved.

 Groups that scale.
 A Telegram group can hold 200,000 members with moderation tools, pinned messages, polls, and topic threads. iMessage caps at 32.
-WhatsApp recently expanded to 1,024 but without the moderation infrastructure needed at scale.
+WhatsApp expanded to 1,024 but without the moderation infrastructure needed at real scale.

-How Creators and Communities Actually Use Telegram
+How Do Creators and Communities Actually Use Telegram?

 Content creator building a paid community on Telegram